JoseDRamirezM/InfoSec/Web Security Academy/Authentication/Vulnerabilities/labs/multi-factor authentication/2FA broken logic/2FA broken logic.md

 ![[second_step.png]]

-It describes the same scenario as the material, so FIRST request send a `GET` request to `/login2` changing the `verify` cookie value to `carlos`.
+It describes the same scenario as the material, so FIRST send a `GET` request to `/login2` changing the `verify` cookie value to `carlos`.
 Then brute force the verification code again changing the cookie value to `carlos`.

 As I don't have Burp Suite Professional I managed to do it with `OWASP ZAP`.